-My emerald green Interior Define couch is the thing I get the most complainants on in my home (well – my new blue fridge is quickly gaining popularity, but the couch is always a hit.)
+My emerald green Interior Define couch is the thing I get the most compliments on in my home (well – my new blue fridge is quickly gaining popularity, but the couch is always a hit.)

-After living in our apartment for 4 years and sitting on fist a $10 thrifted couch from Savers, and then a $300 couch from Target, we finally decided it was time to buy a Big Girl Couch.
+After living in our apartment for 4 years and sitting on first a $10 thrifted couch from Savers, and then a $300 couch from Target, we finally decided it was time to buy a Big Girl Couch.
 That was 2 years ago.
 In this post, I’m sharing my honest interior define review after owning one of their couches for close to 2 years.
 I’ll be highlighting what I love and what I don’t love, along with photos of how it’s held up.
 Keep reading for the honest tea!

 Interior Define Review: Pros & Cons After 2 Years Of The Caitlin Sofa